kontent-ai/kontent-ai-migration-toolkit/README.md

 | **apiKey**           | Content management Api key **(required)**                                                                               |
 | **action**           | Action.
 Possible values are: `restore` & `backup` & `clean` **(required)**                                              |
 | zipFilename     | Name of zip used for export / restoring data. (e.g. 'kontent-backup').                                            |
-| enableLog       | Indicates if default logging is enabled (useful to indicate progress)
 | skipValidation       | Skips validation endpoint during project export
 | force           | If enabled, project will we exported / restored even if there are data inconsistencies.
 Enabled by default. |
 | baseUrl           | Custom base URL for Management API calls. |